Adult Learner Handbook

 Financial aid can help you pay for tuition, books and supplies, and living expenses.
 These steps will walk you through the process.
 PAYING FOR COLLEGE

-LEARN THE TYPES OF FINANCIAL AID.
+LEARN THE TYPES OF FINANCIAL AID

 1